OSUrobotics/Infrastructure_apparatus_path_planning/README.md

-# Infrastructure_apparatus_path_planning
+# Kinova Testing
-code for the kinova paths specific to certain apparatuses
+code for the kinova to test accuracy of end effector as well as individual joint angles compared to the planned goal.